davelaursen/presentations/README.md

 This repo contains a collection of tech talks and presentations that I have done.

-Go Present slide articles and slide decks are viewable online using the links below.
-To view them with full functionality and styles intact, download them and run them locally using the Go Present tool, which can be installed with the following command (assuming that [Go has been installed](http://golang.org/doc/install.html)):
+Go Present articles and slide decks are viewable online using the links below.
+To view them with full functionality and custom styles intact, download them and run them locally following the instructions in the README for each presentation.

-	go get code.google.com/p/go.tools/cmd/present

 ### View Presentations Online